Florenc (Prague Metro): Line B station

 The Line B station is a three-aisle, column-type structure with an elevated central nave.
-It lies 39 meters underground, deeper than the Line C platform.
+It lies 39 meters underground, deeper than the Line C platform, which is 9.35 meters underground.
 It features 23 pairs of cross-passages and was constructed between 1977 and 1985 at a cost of 560 million Czechoslovak crowns.
 It initially served as the terminus of Line B until the 1990 extension.

 The interior is clad in ceramic tiles in brown and beige tones.
 The transfer tunnel to Line C departs from the eastern end of the central nave and consists of two connected escalator tunnels.
 It connects perpendicularly to the Line C platform via a deep four-flight escalator.

 Although a western exit to Na Poříčí street was planned, it was never completed.
 The station was made accessible in 2006 with two elevators: one from the bridge in the transfer corridor, and the other from the corridor to the surface at Na Florenci and Na Poříčí streets.

 A ventilation shaft for Line B is located near the bus terminal next to the Wilsonova flyover.